A Primer in Launching an ETF Under a Turn-Key Structure

 The ETF space has evolved to offer options which provide lower barriers to entry, enabling certain ETF issuers to have a more cost-effective and expeditious launch.

-When firms are looking to launch an ETF, they are immediately hit with a fork in the road… “Do I create the structure myself, or do I utilize a more turn-key model (aka series trust structure)?”
+When firms are looking into how to launch an ETF, they are immediately hit with a fork in the road… “Do I create the structure myself, or do I utilize a more turn-key model (aka series trust structure)?”

 This series trust structure, or platform, has many names in the ETF space.
 It is sometimes called a white label solution, multiple series trust, or turn-key platform.

-These structures are run by either custodians, administrators, or ETF veterans.
+These ETF structures are run by either custodians, administrators, or ETF veterans.
 In each case, these platforms have pre-created the trust structure for you, and pre-engaged all the critical partners.

 Where does ACA Foreside exist in all of this?